SaliBhdr/php-dump-logger/README.md

 ## Introduction <span id="introduction"></span>
 PHP dump logger uses [Symfony's var-dumper][link-symfony-var-dumper] to create a simple, easy to use, eye-friendly, and pretty log files for any PHP application.
-If you are a fan of using `dd()` and `dump()`, this package is for you.
+If you are a big fan of using `dd()` and `dump()`, this package is for you.

 **Example log file content:**

 ![php dump logger](https://symfony.com/doc/6.2/_images/01-simple.png)

-Have you ever tried to log something with Symfony's monolog or laravel's logger facade and tried to find the logged data inside a maze of text?
+Have you ever tried to log something with monolog, Symfony, or Laravel logger and tried to find the logged data inside a maze of text?
 Especially when you don't have time and don't want to go through installing and configuring Xdebug or there is a bug in production code, and you just want to see the API responses without messing with the code execution.

-The first solution that comes to mind is to use a logger to log the data instead of using `dd()`, `dump()`, or `var_dump()` functions.
+The problem with `dd()`, `dump()`, or `var_dump()` functions is that they print the data, which is something that sometimes you don't want, especially when the code execution should not be interrupted.

-But as I said, loggers aren't producing readable files.
-You have to provide them with a string, and they are incapable of directly logging a complex class.
+The first solution that comes to mind is to use a logger to log the data instead of using those print functions.
+But as I said, loggers aren't producing readable files, and sometimes you have to only provide them with a string, and they are incapable of directly logging a complex class.
 How nice would it be to have a functionality like `dd()` without interruption in the code?

 Here **php-dump-logger** comes to the rescue.

-**php-dump-logger** uses [Symfony's var-dumper][link-symfony-var-dumper] to generate the log file content and then saves the output to a file.
+**php-dump-logger** uses [Symfony's var-dumper][link-symfony-var-dumper] to generate the log content and then saves the output into a file.
+Which is by the way really pleasant in the eye.
 You can either log the data in a nice `html` or `log` format or even provide your own dumper.

 **Features**